• Skip to primary navigation

 • 💬 Reviews

-The Story
+The How

 Sun-dried tomatoes are a traditional way to preserve summer crops for winter enjoyment.
 But the natural sun-drying process is for the birds (literally).
 You can't control the weather.
 Or the insects, critters, and pets who roam your backyard, patio, or porch.
+However, drying out tomato halves in a low-heat oven, dehydrator, or air fryer is an easy way to concentrate all that umami.
+It allows you to control the process and the seasoning.
+And prevents any fly-by fruit thefts.

 The Ingredients

-• Roma, grape, or heirloom tomatoes, vine-ripened recommended
+• Roma, grape, or heirloom tomatoes, vine-ripened, recommended

-• Extra-virgin olive oil
+• Olive oil

-• Salt, kosher, flake, or sea salt recommended
+• Salt (kosher, flake, or sea salt recommended)

 • Garlic cloves, for storage, optional